 - Mobility – most women are able to get out of bed and walk around following the start of CSE

 - Safety – no ill effects for the baby and few side effects for mom

 For more information about CSE, talk to your doctor.
 CSE is also discussed during the Anesthesia Options session of our Childbirth Preparation Four-Week Series.

 The Birth Center has the experienced staff and latest equipment for handling high-risk or challenging deliveries.
 Nurses are specially trained to care for mothers with complicating health conditions or pre-term labor.
 They also have expertise in caring for births with multiple babies and infants born as early as 35 weeks gestation.

 Specialists and Special Care Readily Available If Needed

 Care for women with high-risk pregnancies and infants who need additional care and treatment after birth are provided by perinatologists from The Medical College of Wisconsin and neonatologists from Children’s Hospital of Wisconsin.
 The hospital’s Special Care Nursery offers a continuously monitored environment for infants, staffed by specially trained registered nurses.

 When needed, patients have access to the extensive resources of Froedtert & the Medical College of Wisconsin and Children’s Hospital, including neonatal intensive care (NICU).

-Cesarean deliveries can happen immediately when needed or as scheduled in the cesarean birth suite within the New Life Center.
-New Life Center staff are specially trained to continue caring for mom and baby should a move to the cesarean suite become necessary.
+Cesarean deliveries can happen immediately when needed or as scheduled in the cesarean birth suite within the Birth Center.
+Birth Center staff are specially trained to continue caring for mom and baby should a move to the cesarean suite become necessary.